Onyx-Protocol/Onyx/docs/core/build-applications/accounts.md

 ## Receive asset units from an external party

-Account IDs and aliases are local Chain Core data.
-They do not exist in the blockchain.
-When an external party wishes to transfer assets to your account, you must first create a receiver for the account.
-We will create a receiver for Bob’s account, which we can then send to the external party (see following example).
+When an external party wishes to transfer assets to your account, you must first create a **receiver** for the account.
+A receiver is a one-time-use payment object similar to an invoice, and it contains a new control program derived from the account's root keys, as well as supplementary payment information.

+We will create a receiver for Bob’s account, which we can then serialize and send to an external party (see following example).

 $code create-receiver ../examples/java/Accounts.java ../examples/ruby/accounts.rb ../examples/node/accounts.js